apisnetworks/apiscp-docs/getting-started/what-is-apnscp.md

 ## What are some features of apnscp?

 * apnscp is built on PHP7, which means it's fast, very fast.
 Further, apnscp integrates a few Laravel fixins, including [Blade templates](https://laravel.com/docs/5.4/blade) and several [helpers](https://laravel.com/docs/5.2/helpers) that users familiar with Laravel or even PHP, will value in its ease of extendibility.
+* apnscp is agent-less and designed to run on your server without requiring calling home to carry out tasks.
-* apnscp bundles its isolation and resource enforcement component, as that is part of its platform, into the license.
+* apnscp bundles account isolation and resource enforcement.
 * apnscp provides any-version Node, Python, and Ruby that are isolated to an account.
 This allows multiple users to run multiple versions without interfering with others.

 ## Is apnscp stable?